 After 20 minutes roasting the beans on the wooden fire, Yosae came to check my work, and he decided that was time to stop the process and have a close look to the coffee.
 He put the beans in a wooden strainer and swung them in the air.
 The aroma jumped into our faces, with his experienced hands he picked one of the beans, looked it carefully, chewed it for a while and then told me in a broken English: Not bad!
 Very good!

 Those were the words I was waiting for.
 First task nailed!
 Now let’s grind the coffee and boil some water.
-Next step would be a good chat and coffee sipping!
+Next step would be a good chat and coffee-sipping!

 While we drink my coffee [that was delicious, strong and full of flavour], Yosae and our guide explained that the coffee plantation on this area dates back to 1979.
-Thailand´s King introduced the coffee trees in the Chiang Mai mountains to replace the opium crops that were cultivated by the Karen tribe.
+Thailand’s King introduced the coffee trees in the Chiang Mai mountains to replace the opium crops that were cultivated by the Karen tribe.
 Trees were planted, people in the village were trained and today Yosae family produces 3 tons of organic coffee per year.
-One-third of it goes to the Royal Project, and the other 2 parts are sold to local market and exported.
+One-third of it goes to the Royal Project, and the other 2 parts are sold to the local market and exported.

 The coffee changed their lives, and also mine.
-I never imagined how one of the most traditional beverages in the world could be so incredibly tasty, and in a such small production scale could help people to live better.
+I never imagined how one of the most traditional beverages in the world could be so incredibly tasty, and in such a small production scale could help people to live better.
 As well as promote responsible tourism.
-The village was tiny, not touristy at all, with simple houses, live stock, fruit trees and coffee.
+The village was tiny, not touristy at all, with simple houses, livestock, fruit trees and coffee.

 Among all the Thailand tours we did, this one was full of surprises.
 First was the possibility to make our own coffee.
 Second, we saw on the same wall a picture of Thailand’s King side by side with the Pope [I end up learning that Karen tribes were converted to Christianity by missionaries].
 The third and the most surprising one, we got high on coffee!